ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

    {: codeblock}

-Running the tests will now demonstrate passing tests between the transit and the spokes.
-The curl tests are sufficient:
+Running the curl tests (-m curl) will demonstrate passing tests between the transit and the spokes.

    ```sh
    pytest -m curl